abunchofnerds-25/ccollections/README.md

 Each `chttpcli` handle has two independent layers:

-- **Concurrency limiter** -- bounds the number of simultaneous in-flight requests.
+- **Concurrency limiter**; bounds the number of simultaneous in-flight requests.
 The limit defaults to the CPU count (`chttpclient_set_pool_size`); when the limit is reached, `chttpclient_do` blocks until a slot frees up, providing natural backpressure with no external semaphore required.
-- **Keep-alive idle pool** -- after a request completes on an HTTP/1.1 keep-alive connection, the connection (and, for HTTPS, its already-established TLS session) is kept open and cached per origin (scheme + host + port) so a later request to the same origin can skip DNS resolution, the TCP handshake, and the TLS handshake entirely.
+- **Keep-alive idle pool**; after a request completes on an HTTP/1.1 keep-alive connection, the connection (and, for HTTPS, its already-established TLS session) is kept open and cached per origin (scheme + host + port) so a later request to the same origin can skip DNS resolution, the TCP handshake, and the TLS handshake entirely.
 A cheap liveness probe runs before reuse; a connection the peer has since closed is transparently discarded and replaced with a fresh one.
-Because the probe and the actual request are not atomic, the peer can still close the connection in between; if that happens, the request is transparently retried exactly once against a brand-new connection -- this covers both a failed write and a failed (or empty) read, as long as no response bytes have been parsed or handed back to the caller yet, so nothing is ever silently duplicated.
-Idle connections are bounded per origin and in total, and expire after a short idle period -- once the caps are hit, a completed connection is simply closed instead of cached, which only forfeits the reuse optimisation and never affects correctness.
+Because the probe and the actual request are not atomic, the peer can still close the connection in between; if that happens, the request is transparently retried exactly once against a brand-new connection; this covers both a failed write and a failed (or empty) read, as long as no response bytes have been parsed or handed back to the caller yet, so nothing is ever silently duplicated.
+Idle connections are bounded per origin and in total, and expire after a short idle period; once the caps are hit, a completed connection is simply closed instead of cached, which only forfeits the reuse optimisation and never affects correctness.

 ### Redirect Following

 Redirects (`chttpclient_do` and `chttpclient_do_streaming` both follow up to 50 hops) apply an explicit method/body policy on each hop: 301, 302, and 303 rewrite the method to a bodyless GET (HEAD is left as HEAD), while 307 and 308 preserve the original method and resend the original body.

-A `Location` header may be an absolute URL, a protocol-relative reference (`//host/path`), an absolute-path reference (`/foo`), or a general relative reference (`foo`, `../foo`, `./foo`, `?query`) -- all are resolved per RFC 3986.
-If the original request URL embedded credentials, the resulting `Authorization: Basic ...` header is resent on every subsequent hop as long as the redirect stays on the same origin (scheme + host + port); it is dropped permanently -- and never re-acquired even if a later hop redirects back to the original origin -- the first time a hop changes origin.
+A `Location` header may be an absolute URL, a protocol-relative reference (`//host/path`), an absolute-path reference (`/foo`), or a general relative reference (`foo`, `../foo`, `./foo`, `?query`); all are resolved per RFC 3986.
+If the original request URL embedded credentials, the resulting `Authorization: Basic ...` header is resent on every subsequent hop as long as the redirect stays on the same origin (scheme + host + port); it is dropped permanently (and never re-acquired even if a later hop redirects back to the original origin) the first time a hop changes origin.
 This matches curl's default (non `--location-trusted`) behavior and prevents credentials from leaking to an unexpected host via a redirect.
 A caller-supplied `Authorization` header set explicitly on the request is unaffected by any of this.

 ### Scoped Variant